MaksymNaboka/MathTestApp/README.txt

 + mode "Everything" where every question can be with any operator

-If you made a mistake, you can try that question again in "Retry incorrect questions" mode
+If you made a mistake, you can try that question again in "Retry incorrect questions" mode Note that you will still get deductions to score if you answer the questions wrong again

 In settings you can find 3 levels of difficulty, as well as mode for division questions